Harikrishnanvkph/gas-booking-client/README.md

 // Enter the Credentials and Click Log-In Button

-if Entered Credentials are equal to user available in database: if Entered mail id or user name is not verified:
+IF Entered Credentials are equal to user available in database:
+IF Entered mail id or user name is not verified:
-UI Shows "Validation Pending! to validate Click Validate" if clicked on `Validate` hyper link: it will direct to `/validate` page - where you need to enter pin if Pin Entered is correct: navigates to login page `/` else if Pin is Empty or less than 4 digit:
+UI Shows "Validation Pending! to validate Click Validate" IF clicked on `Validate` hyper link: it will direct to `/validate` page - where you need to enter pin IF Pin Entered is correct: navigates to login page `/`
+ELSE IF Pin is Empty or less than 4 digit:
-UI Shows "Pin Cannot be Empty or Less than 4 Digit!!!" else if Pin is Not Valid:
+UI Shows "Pin Cannot be Empty or Less than 4 Digit!!!"
+ELSE IF Pin is Not Valid:
 UI Shows "Invalid PIN Number"
-else:
+ELSE:
-login to the application (while logging in it generates `token` and stores in browser cookies), pulls the gas providers details from database and user details to keep the app ready to use else if Entered Credentials are NOT equal to user available in database:
+login to the application (while logging in it generates `token` and stores in browser cookies), pulls the gas providers details from database and user details to keep the app ready to use
+ELSE IF Entered Credentials are NOT equal to user available in database:
-UI shows "Invalid Credentials, Please Retry Login!!!" in bottom red color else if Any of Entered Credentials are EMPTY:
+UI shows "Invalid Credentials, Please Retry Login!!!" in bottom red color ELSE IF Any of Entered Credentials are EMPTY:
 UI shows "One or More Input Field is Empty!!!"
 // Click `Create An Account` button

-if Any of Entered Credentials are EMPTY:
+IF Any of Entered Credentials are EMPTY:
-UI shows "One or More Input Field is Empty!!!" else if mail address not ending with @gmail.com
+UI shows "One or More Input Field is Empty!!!"
+ELSE IF mail address not ending with @gmail.com
-UI shows "Enter Valid GMAIL Signature _@gmail_ !!!" else if mail id already exist in user database:
+UI shows "Enter Valid GMAIL Signature _@gmail_ !!!"
+ELSE IF mail id already exist in user database:
-UI shows "User Already Exist, Try Logging In!!!" else if Entered Credentials are new and valid:
+UI shows "User Already Exist, Try Logging In!!!"
+ELSE IF Entered Credentials are new and valid:
 UI Shows Alert saying Account successfully created meanwhile BackEnd generates a pin and sends to entered mail address and then page will direct to login page to login in